ETCLabs/sACN/docs/pages/using_receiver.md

 ```
 <!-- CODE_BLOCK_END -->

+If the library is compiled with #SACN_ETC_PRIORITY_EXTENSION set to 0, then `0xdd` packets will not
+be received, and the source PAP lost callback will not be called.

 ### Merging

 When multiple sources are sending on the same universe at the same priority, receiver